HOME SWEET HOME

 Types of users of the HOME SWEET HOME project:

-- Relatives and caregivers will be warned of situations of risk according to the notification of protocols agreed for each type of risk, even when they are away.
+- Relatives and caregivers, who were warned of situations of risk according to the notification of protocols agreed for each type of risk, even when they were far from their carered one.

-- Contact Centre operators will be supported in their work through the automatic detection of risky and emergency situations and will have immediate access to essential information for adequate response (e.g. GPS coordinates of the location from which an alarm has been generated).
+- Contact Centre operators were supported in their work through the automatic detection of risky and emergency situations and had immediate access to essential information for adequate response (e.g. GPS coordinates of the location from which an alarm has been generated).

-- Healthcare professionals will be able to monitor frail individuals who are at permanent risk even when they are not within the premises of a healthcare outlet and prevent as much as possible the insurgence of acute episodes.
+- Healthcare professionals monitored frail individuals who are at permanent risk even when they are not within the premises of a healthcare outlet and prevent as much as possible the insurgence of acute episodes.

-- Social and Health Authorities will receive reliable information on demand for services that they have to satisfy and will be therefore able to better plan resources and interventions.
+- Social and Health Authorities received reliable information on demand for services that they have to satisfy and will be therefore able to better plan resources and interventions.

 Expected impact/outcome of the HOME SWEET HOME project